LeeMarvin94/alx-low_level_programming/README.md

-This repository is about hosting C programming files into the ALX SE programm
+This repository contains the folders and files related to the ALX SE program